How to Lease a Car

 In terms of finding the best cars to lease, it all comes down to a number of factors.
 These would include if the vehicle has a seasonal period, the current demand for car leases and the vehicle’s depreciation value.

-Every manufacturer and model you can think of will be available on lease, but ideally you want to choose a vehicle that’ll depreciate in value least.
+Every manufacturer and model you can think of will be available on lease, but ideally, you want to choose a vehicle that’ll depreciate in value least.
 A low depreciation value will lead to smaller monthly payments.
 Typically, German cars are renowned for low depreciation value.
 This includes Volkswagen, Mercedes, Audi and BMW.
-The Telegraph offer a guide on the 20 cars that’ll depreciate in value least.

 Acceptable Wear and Tear